Graduate Student Funding

 - Judith Harris Murphy GRA position

-- Franklin D. Murphy GRA position
+- Franklin D. Murphy GRA position (appointed by the faculty)

 - Internship positions (GAs) in the Spencer Museum of Art (SMA), selected by the SMA staff